tonylampada/js4grownups/README.md

 See it on the browser --> http://tonylampada.github.io/js4grownups/

-If this materiak was useful to you, consider making a donation!
+If this material was useful to you, consider making a donation!

 * Bitcoin: 12vWvspaT4dde3PWUr8Ud1QGn1KRH5Fsnj
 * Paypal: tonylampada@gmail.com